symfony/maker-bundle/src/Resources/doc/index.rst

 ------------------------

-In case your applications need to generate custom boilerplate code, you can create your own ``make: ...`` command reusing the tools provided by this bundle.
+In case your applications need to generate custom boilerplate code, you can create your own ``make:...`` command reusing the tools provided by this bundle.
 Imagine that you need to create a ``make:report`` command.
 First, create an empty command: